lebedevn/Alsea-Estuary-Data/README.md

   scipy.io - matlab files import
-  numpy - math functions and arrays support datetime - timestamps support matplotlib - graphin and visualizations
+  numpy - math functions and arrays support datetime - timestamps support plotly - graphing and visualizations

 The temperature data is extracted and the files for each site are added to contain the full season that the data was taken.
 The same is done for the salinity data for each site and year.